Pius-Emmanuel/100DAYSOFCODE/README.md

-# This is a log for my 100 days of coding in python

-# This is me testing my development branch
+# Day 4 consist of the following
+# Heads or Tails
+# Banker Roulette
+# Treasure Map